MarkNahabedian/DesignWithSVG/README.md

 to be cut using a laser cutter or CNC router.

-The primary focus of these tools is the Shaper Origin, a hand held CNC router that takes SVG files for descrribing the cutting and engraving paths.
+The primary focus of these tools is the Shaper Origin, a hand held CNC router that takes SVG files for describing the cutting and engraving paths.

 Being a computer programmer, I prefer to define my designs using code